-Always disconnect the shore line power cord and disconnect the negative 12-volt DC battery terminal before working on the electrical system.
-Always make sure the power converter is turned "off" before disconnecting the battery.
+Always disconnect the shore power cord and disconnect the negative 12-volt DC battery terminal before working on the electrical system.
+Always make sure the power converter, is turned "off" before disconnecting the battery.

-120-VOLT AC SYSTEM
+120-Volt AC System

-The following electrical components (if so equipped) will only operate when your RV is connected to shore power: 120-volt to 12-volt power converter, air conditioner, 120-volt refrigerator, microwave oven, television(s), fireplace, and other appliances that plug into convenience electrical receptacles.
-Your RV is equipped with either a 30 amp or 50 amp (select models) electrical system.
-Be sure you know which electrical system (30 amp or 50 amp) is equipped on your RV.
+The following electrical components (if so equipped) will only operate when your RV is connected to shore power: 120 to 12-volt power converter, air conditioner, 120-volt refrigerator, microwave oven, television(s), fireplace and appliances plugged into convenience receptacles.